adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 One of the most common ways to check if the Origin is trusted is to test it against a Regular Expression.
 Almost all Programming languages provides easy and very powerful Regular Expression modules/functions to check if a Origin in the request matches trusted Origin.
 Sometimes, functions or regular expression itself  either misused or not very well creafted by developers and when you see this it can be possible to bypass weak input validation functions.
 These rules are often implemented by matching URL prefixes or suffixes, or using regular expressions.
 Any mistakes in the implementation can lead to access being granted to unintended external domains.

-Example: Lets say i want to whitelist all the subdomains of the example.com , So i created an weak regex which is `example\.com` which will match strings which contain example.com in them.
+Example: Lets say i want to whitelist all the subdomains of the example.com , So i created an weak regex which is `example\.com` which will match all the strings which contain example.com in them.
 But the fact that `example.com.attacker.com` is also matched to the expression but this subdomain is not the subdomain of example.co and Hence would allow attacker to perform attack from attacker.com.